 Conditioned Space: An enclosed space that has been warmed, cooled, and/or dehumidified by an HVAC system.

 Constant Air Volume System: A type of system that provides constant indoor airflow when active, particularly systems with a variable supply temperature but a constant flow rate, like most residential forced-air systems.

-Compressor: The part of the outdoor unit of an air conditioner or heat pump that maintains the flow of refrigerant through the unit and compresses liquid refrigerant into a gaseous form.
+Compressor: The part of the outdoor unit of an air conditioner or heat pump that maintains the flow of refrigerant through the unit and compresses the liquid refrigerant into a gaseous form.
 That hot gas is then moved to the condenser coil for cooling or the evaporator coil to provide warmth.

 Decibel (dB): A unit that measures the intensity of sound as a degree of loudness.
-For example, normal conversations are usually around 60 decibels, while about 45 decibels is considered an acceptable level of indoor noise from an HVAC system.
+For example, normal conversations are usually around 60 decibels, while about 45 decibels are considered an acceptable level of indoor noise from an HVAC system.